I would like to purchase 2-3 amazon puffers Russell

 This fish prefers the lower reaches of streams, canals, ditches, and ponds.
 However, their habitat varies depending on the time of year.
 During the wet season, they are found in large numbers in seasonal pools and rice paddies where they feed and spawn.
 Later, the adults migrate back to faster moving waters, and the young follow when they reach maturity.
 The substrate of the clear, freshwater streams is normally rocky and shaded, while the still waters are silty with dense vegetation.
 In the wild, these fish are considered micropredators and feed on worms, small aquatic crustaceans, insects, and insect larvae.

 IUCN Red List: LC - Least Concern

-The Albino Zebra Danio has a slender compressed body.
-There is a barbel at the end of each lip.
-These are small fish reaching lengths of only up to about 2 1/4 inches (6 cm) in the aquarium, though they can get slightly larger in a pond.
+The Albino Zebra Danio has a slender, compressed body and a barbel at the end of each lip.
+These small fish reach lengths of only up to about 2 1/4 inches (6 cm) in the aquarium, though they can get slightly larger in a pond.
 They are thought to be primarily an annual species in the wild, but in captivity can have a lifespan of 3 to 4 years, though some have lived up to 5 1/2 years with proper care.

-This albino color variety is a naturally occurring phenomenon of the Zebra Danio with an absence of pigments on the fish’s body surface.
+This albino color variety is a naturally occurring variation of the Zebra Danio.
 This fish should not be confused with the Pearl Danio Danio albolineatus, which is an entirely different species.